Gina Gershon: Early life

-Gershon was born in Los Angeles, to Mickey Gershon (née Koppel), an interior decorator, and Stan Gershon, who worked in the import-export business and sales.
+Gina L. Gershon was born in Los Angeles, to Mickey Gershon (née Koppel) an interior decorator, and Stan Gershon, who worked in the import-export business and sales.
 She was raised in a Jewish family in Los Angeles's San Fernando Valley.
 She has an older brother and an older sister.

 Gershon went to Collier Street Elementary School and Woodland Hills Academy (formerly Parkman Junior High).
 She attended Beverly Hills High School and started acting at the age of 14.
 After graduating from high school in 1980, she moved to Boston to attend Emerson College.
-She transferred to New York University, and graduated with a BFA in drama and psychology/philosophy in 1983.
+She transferred to New York University and graduated with a BFA in drama and psychology/philosophy in 1983.

 She has said she always wanted to be an actress, but her career began in music and dance.

 Career

 Theatre

 Gershon attended the Circle in the Square Professional Theater School in New York, working first with David Mamet and later with Harold Guskin and Sandra Seacat, whom she has described in interviews as "a huge influence."
 Her first professional acting was in stage productions of Camille and The Substance of Fire.

 She is one of the founding members of the New York-based theater group Naked Angels.

 She has appeared on Broadway three times: as Sally Bowles in the revival of Cabaret; in the revival of the sex farce Boeing-Boeing; and as Rosie Alvarez in the 2010 revival of Bye Bye Birdie at the Roundabout Theatre Company.